sagannotcarl/nnpn-static/site/content/support.md

 ---
 title:                    "Support"
 identifier:               "support"
 menu:                     "top"
+testimonial_text:         "I am not only a better writer because of my association with NNPN, but I am a better artist and - through witnessing firsthand their generosity - a better person."
+testimonial_attribution:  "Sean Christopher Lewis, *Playwright and a participant in 5 NNPN Programs*"
 weight:                    2
 ---

 {{< donate >}}